-French clock movements
+French clock styles and movements

 The picture below on the right is of a French movement that has been converted by having a platform fitted.
 It is quite possible to have this clock movement returned to its original condition, having an anchor escapement and pendulum such as the example below.

 On the left you can see another French movement prior to restoration this was found in a garden shed and is extremely dirty and rusty.